Shaikimran-6670/C-PROGRAM-FILES/CONTROL STATEMENTS.md

         return 0;
 }
 ```
-## 34.C PROGRAM TO FIND THE GCD OF TWO NUMBERS USING A WHILE LOO.
+## 34.C PROGRAM TO FIND THE GCD OF TWO NUMBERS USING A WHILE LOOP.
 ```c
 #include<stdio.h>